 Thesis Proposal Colloquium

 All thesis writers, full and joint, have their thesis proposals reviewed and discussed at a fall colloquium with advisers, faculty, and members of the Graduate Tutorial Board.
 The colloquium gives students a chance to receive productive feedback on their work at an early stage in the research and writing process.

 All WGS seniors participate in our senior presentations at the end of the academic year.
 Students can choose to present work from a course, their thesis, or their involvement in a campus group or organization.

 All thesis track students take a one-hour oral examination during reading period.
-The oral exam committee includes at least one thesis reader and one member of the teaching faculty in WGS.
-In advance of the exam, students submit a one- to two-page abstract of the thesis and a two- to three-page narrative of study, which describes the student’s focus of study or “intellectual trajectory” as a full or joint concentrator.
+The oral exam committee includes at least one thesis reader and one member of the WGS teaching faculty.
+In advance of the exam, students submit a one- to two-page thesis abstract and a two- to three-page narrative of study, which describes the student’s focus of study or “intellectual trajectory” as a full or joint concentrator.
 The exam consists of a discussion of the thesis and the readers’ reports, as well as the narrative of study.